White-crowned shama

-The white-crowned shama (Copsychus stricklandii) is a bird in the Old World flycatcher family.
+The white-crowned shama (Copsychus stricklandii) is a medium sized passerine bird in the Old World flycatcher family Muscicapidae.
 It is endemic to the Southeast Asian island of Borneo.
+The Maratua shama was formerly treated as a subspecies.

 Taxonomy

-It is closely related to the white-rumped shama (Copsychus malabaricus), and is sometimes considered a subspecies of that species.
-In turn, the white-crowned shama has two subspecies:
+It is closely related to the white-rumped shama (Copsychus malabaricus), and has in the past been sometimes considered a subspecies of that species.
+The Maratua shama was formerly treated as a subspecies but is now treated as a separate species based on the differences in morphology and mitochondrial DNA sequences.
+The white-crowned shama is now monotypic: no subspecies are recognised.